nesi/hub/things-hub/Readme.md

 Each person needs to be associated with an identity.
 At the moment, the identity class is a helper class that stores a unique uuid, possible adviser and researcher ids from the projectdb and also an alias.
 The alias is used as a unique, user-friendly key.
 And the table is used to be able to always (re-)connect an alias with a person.
+The __identity__ class is only used internally, and probably does not need to be exposed.

 ### group